AyomipoMajek/Webpack-Setup/README.md

 2.run: git clone git @ https://github.com/AyomipoMajek/To-Do-List

-2.Open the file in your code editor
+3.Open the file in your code editor

+4.Right click on the html code nd click open live server

+5.Right click on the live server page and click inspect.

 <!--
 Example commands: